aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/axes/_index.md

             // Accessing the instance of the newly added chart const chart = worksheet.charts.get(chartIndex);

-            // Adding SeriesCollection (chart data source) to the chart ranging from "A1" cell to "B4" chart.chartDataRange = ["A1:B4", true];
+            // Adding SeriesCollection (chart data source) to the chart, ranging from cells A1 to B4 chart.chartDataRange = ["A1:B4", true];

             // Hiding X axis